ikarslio/TopBJets/Configuration/analysis/common/test/crab3/README.md

 4. run `crab3_production_json.py` to create the production JSON.
 The latter contains all the information needed for submitting a set of crab3 tasks.
 Necessary inputs include the datasets JSON(s), the target Tier-2 storage area and the target output directory for the final TopBJets ntuples.
 This JSON file should be kept at hand as long as the corresponding tasks are running (see `crab3_monitor.py`).
 For more info, do `crab3_production_json.py -h`.

     * `source json_production.sh`

 5. run `crab3_submit.py` to submit crab3 tasks.
 Each task is defined as an entry in the production JSON used as input to crab3_submit.py.
 For more info, do `crab3_submit.py -h`.

     * `crab3_submit.py -p production/2017_106X_DoubleEG.json --Tier2 T2_US_Purdue`

 6. run `crab3_monitor.py` periodically to check the status of the specified crab3 tasks.
 Option `--resubmit`: failed jobs will be resubmitted.
-Option `--hadd`: the outputs of a fully completed task are merged into the final TopAnalysis NTuple.
+Option `--hadd`: the outputs of a fully completed task are merged into the final TopBJets ntuple.
 Some options, e.g. --hadd, require the production JSON as input.
 For more info, do `crab3_monitor.py -h`.

-* crab3_monitor.py -t crab_* --hadd -p production/2017_106X_DoubleEG.json --Tier2-prepath /eos/purdue --Tier2-prefix davs://eos.cms.rcac.purdue.edu:9000
+    * crab3_monitor.py -t crab_ee_run2017B --hadd -p production/2017_106X_DoubleEG.json --Tier2-prepath /eos/purdue --Tier2-prefix davs://eos.cms.rcac.purdue.edu:9000

 7. when re-logging in to check on the tasks, do `source crab3_env.sh` (step 1), then move directly to step 6.